watusi/jquery-mobile-iscrollview/README.md

 If you are testing using desktop Safari's `Develop` `User Agent` option, please note that this adaptation will fail.
 It depends on specific behaviour of the real Mobile Safari browser.
-If you want to use desktop Safari to test pages designed to run on iPhone, either use the standard Safari User Agent, or else use an "Other" User Agent.
-From the iPhone user agent setting, remove the string "Safari".
-This will fool the widget into thinking you are running in "full screen" mode, without the disappearing address bar.
+If you want to use desktop Safari to test pages designed to run on iPhone, either use the standard Safari User Agent, or else use an "Other" User Agent:

+First, set the User Agent to `Safari ... iPhone`. then, select `User Agent` `Other`.
+The user-agent string will be pre-populated with the Mobile Safari user-agent string.
+Remove `Safari` from the user agent.
+This will fool the widget into thinking you are running in "full screen" mode, without the disappearing address bar which is not present on desktop Safari.

 ---